Healthy Homes Assessment Jervoistown

 Healthy Homes Assessment Services

-Did you be aware that the Healthy Homes Standards came into in force on July 1, 2021?
-The landlords are now required to ensure that their Jervoistown rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewal or new tenancy and all private rentals must be fully compliant by 1 July 2024.
+Did you not know that Healthy Homes Standards came into in force on July 1, 2021?
+The landlords are now required to make sure that their Jervoistown rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewal or new tenancy and all private rentals must be completely conforming by the 1st July 2024.

-We will assess your rental property to determine if it meets the NZ Healthy Homes and Residential Tenancy Acts standards.
-After assessing, we will advise you or your property manager of any tasks needed to be completed. requirements to be completed, and provide an evaluation report with all the information required to complete your tenancy agreement’s Healthy Home Statement of Compliance.
+We will evaluate your rental property and determine if it meets the NZ Healthy Homes and Residential Tenancy Acts standards.
+After assessing, we will advise you or your property manager of any work that needs to be completed and provide an assessment report that includes all the information required for your tenancy agreement’s Healthy Home Statement of Compliance.

-Failure to meet the obligations under the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord found not conforming to the standards could be held accountable for up to $7,200 plus additional healthy homes related fines.
+Inability to meet the standards to comply with the Healthy Homes Standards is a violation of the Residential Tenancies Act 1986, and any landlord found not complying may be liable for up to $7200 plus any additional healthy homes associated fines.

 Call Now 0800 856 525